JetBrains/kotlin-web-site/docs/topics/null-safety.md

 The regular Kotlin operator for [type casts](typecasts.md#unsafe-cast-operator) is the `as` operator.
 However, regular casts may result in an exception if the object is not of the target type.

 The `as?` operator is the option to use safe casts.
-It tries to cast a value to the specified type and returns `null` if the value doesn't have the proper type:
+It tries to cast a value to the specified type and returns `null` if the value doesn't have the target type:

 ```kotlin
 fun main() {